 Cluster 7 coordinates and supports the partnership and all planned R&I actions of this cluster start early on.
 The actions advance during the CCAM Partnership timeline to support testing, implementation and evaluation in Cluster 1.
 Expected outcomes of the first actions will allow for the use of common and harmonised methodologies and lessons learned by projects and testing activities after the first phase of the CCAM Partnership.
 Coordination and Support Actions will follow to continuously maintain and update the knowledge base and methodologies after the first phase, supporting and collaborating with actions from all Clusters and ensuring harmonised and coordinated approaches that are updated with experience and lessons learned.
-Once the CEM is developed in the first RIA, a follow-up CSA is needed to reflect the feedback of the first project and try it out in practice.
+Once the CEM is developed in the first RIA, a follow-up CSA is needed to reflect the feedback of the first project, try it out in practice and align it with national strategies.
 The idea is to keep the CEM as a living document like the FESTA Handbook which has been regularly updated to reflect the latest lessons learned and good practices.
-Similarly, the data sharing landscape will evolve over time and an IA should follow upon the initial RIA.
+Similarly, the data sharing landscape will evolve over time and an IA should follow upon the initial RIA to ensure that the infrastructure remains adapted to the developments in CCAM and features of data spaces.
 The data environment is constantly updated and will be different than today in 4-5 years.
-A RIA would be necessary afterwards to keep up with the ever changing landscape
+A RIA would be necessary afterwards to keep up with the ever changing landscape.